olutobi1996/eco-fitness/README.md

 To scale or update your app, use Heroku dashboard or CLI commands like heroku ps:scale web=1.

 Regularly update dependencies and apply security patches.

+:

+### Testing Checkout with Stripe
+To test the checkout functionality on the deployed site, follow these steps:

+Add any product to your bag.

+Proceed to checkout and fill in the required shipping details.

+Use the following Stripe test card details:

+Card number: 4242 4242 4242 4242

+Expiry date: Any future date (e.g. 12/34)

+CVC: Any 3 digits (e.g. 123)

+ZIP/Postcode: Any 5-digit number (e.g. 12345)

+Submit the payment — you should be redirected to a success page with an order confirmation.

+ Note: Checkout may not function correctly in local development environments such as Gitpod due to Stripe webhook and API configuration.
+However, all checkout functionality has been fully tested and is working as expected on the deployed Heroku site.

 ### Custom 404 Page
 To enhance the user experience on our eco-friendly fitness website, a custom 404 error page has been implemented.
 This page is displayed when a user attempts to access a URL that doesn't exist.